FranCamargo/FranCamargo/README.md

 I’ve published over **30 books**, sharing insights on personal development and management.
 Writing is my way of inspiring others through shared experiences.

 ## 🎨 Creativity
-I create and sell over **130 digital artworks** in galleries across Brazil.
+I create and sell over **130 digital artworks** in galleries across Brazil and artprints around the world.
 Art is my form of expression, complementing my coding and writing endeavors.

 ## 🌍 Multilingual
 I speak **Portuguese**, **English**, and **Spanish**, which helps me connect with people worldwide and explore diverse ideas.